CONVERTING TO NATURAL GAS IS EASY.

 Due to the technical nature and safety concerns, conversions should only be performed by a licensed contractor.
 Customers are responsible for all costs incurred by converting from propane to natural gas.
 Homeowners, please be advised that during the conversion process, there may be a few days in which you will be without either propane or natural gas service.

-Select a contractor and meet to determine which appliances can be converted or need to be replaced.
+Select and hire a licensed contractor to assess your home.
+They’ll help determine which appliances can be converted to natural gas and which may need to be replaced.

 Your contractor will obtain the necessary permit from the Elko County Building & Safety Department.